Information Posted in Compliance with the Illinois Freedom of Information Act per 5 ILCS 140/4

 Summary of Purpose:

-The City of Washington promotes and protects the health, safety, and welfare of its citizens and all of the general public while encouraging social progress, economic development, and recreational opportunities within the City.
+The City of Washington promotes and protects the health, safety, and welfare of its citizens and the general public while encouraging social progress, economic development, and recreational opportunities within the City.

 Location of Offices: